Amazfit GTR Mini

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• More expensive: price and value The GTR Mini is positioned as much cheaper than an Apple Watch while still offering many features.
+• More expensive: price The GTR Mini is described as costing a fraction of an Apple Watch.

-• Better: tracking accuracy The Apple Watch SE is suggested as a premium alternative for users who need more precise data.
+• Better: tracking precision The reviewer suggested the Apple Watch SE for users who need more precise tracking data.

 Feature Scorecards